JMwaniki003/index-html/README.md

 ##📌 Project description
 This project is a semantic html5 implementation of a user registration form it follows accessibility standards and demonstrates the user of proper form elements,labels and field grouping.
 # 📝Form sections
+This form is based on the assignment PDF sections
 1. **Personal Information** – name, date of birth, gender, age, profile photo
 2. **Contact & Address Information** – email, phone, website, address, country, postal code, preferred time
 3. **Preferences & Interests** – color, experience slider, birth month, available week, search, interests